Azure/azure-quickstart-templates/mahara-autoscale-cache/README.md

 # *Deploy and manage a Scalable Mahara Cluster on Azure*

 After deploying, these templates will provide you with a new Mahara site with caching for speed and scaling frontends to handle PHP load.
 The filesystem behind it is mirrored for high availability.
-Filesystem permissions and options have been tuned to make Mahara more secure than the default install
+Filesystem permissions and options have been tuned to make Mahara more secure than the default install.

 [![Deploy to Azure Minimally](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com/Azure/azure-quickstart-templates/master/mahara-autoscale-cache/azuredeploy.json) [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com/Azure/azure-quickstart-templates/master/mahara-autoscale-cache/azuredeploy.json)